KBUE: 94.3 FM

-The station on 94.3 FM in San Fernando first signed on the air as KVFM in 1958, but for a long time it was KGIL-FM, a radio station playing adult standards, along with sister station to KGIL AM 1260.
+The station on 94.3 FM in San Fernando first signed on the air as KVFM in 1958, but for a long time it was KGIL-FM, a radio station playing adult standards, along with sister station to KGIL (1260 AM).
 On August 5, 1989, it became KMGX, "Magic 94.3".
 (KMGX is now a classic rock station in Bend, Oregon.
-The KGIL-FM callsign is now attached to a country music station in Johannesburg, California.)

 The station at 94.3 FM in Garden Grove signed on in 1961 as KGGK, later to become KTBT, KORJ, KIKF ("KIK-FM", a country music station), and KMXN.
 When it was acquired by Liberman Broadcasting, it switched to KEBN, another call sign representing the "Que Buena" format.
-(Today, KTBT is a CHR station in Tulsa, Oklahoma.
-The KIKF calls, incidentally, are now used by a country music station in Cascade, Montana.)

 On November 18, 1994, the two stations on 94.3 began simulcasting the same country music format and 94.3 in San Fernando became KYKF.
 This lasted until October 31, 1996, after the San Fernando station was sold to Liberman and started simulcasting KBUE.
 On January 31, 1997, it acquired the KBUA call letters.
 "Que Buena" now reached most of metropolitan Los Angeles County, though reception remains difficult in some regions, such as the San Gabriel Valley and Malibu.
 A booster station, KBUA-FM1 in Santa Clarita, California, extends the signal's reach into the Santa Clarita Valley.

 On June 25, 2000, 94.3 in Garden Grove became "Cool 94.3" in Anaheim, with a "cool AC" format (somewhat of a precursor to the Jack FM format), and the call letters changed to KMXN on September 29.
 That call sign was likely being chosen because the format was similar to previous Orange County station KXMX known as "Mix 95.9" (now KAIA).
 Liberman acquired KMXN in 2003, and on January 7, started simulcasting the KBUE/KBUA signal, giving "Que Buena" coverage in nearly all of Orange County.
 On May 15, the call letters became KEBN.
-(The KMXN calls now reside on a country music station in Osage City, Kansas.)